1MrazorT1/Epidemy-Simulation/README.md

 ## Report Location
 Refer to the report in the `doc/` folder for a detailed explanation of the project design, challenges encountered, and solutions implemented.

+For reference, this repo was imported from my personal school gitlab account.